simplistix/sybil/docs/parsers.rst

 Sybil parsers are callables that take a :class:`sybil.document.Document` and yield a sequence of :class:`regions <sybil.Region>`.
-A :class:`~sybil.Region` contains the byte position of the start and end of the example in the document's :attr:`~sybil.document.Document.text`, along with a parsed version of the example and a callable evaluator.
+A :class:`~sybil.Region` contains the character position of the start and end of the example in the document's :attr:`~sybil.document.Document.text`, along with a parsed version of the example and a callable evaluator.
 That evaluator will be called with an :class:`~sybil.example.Example` constructed from the